luqmanoop/react-thanos/README.md

 [Assets](https://github.com/codeshifu/react-thanos/tree/master/lib/assets)
 used in this project were downloaded from Google.
 I own no rights to them.

+## Contributing
+Feel free to send in contributions of any kind.
+All are welcome 🙂

 ## License
 **react-thanos** is licensed under [MIT](https://github.com/codeshifu/react-thanos/blob/master/LICENSE)